 In general, however, a product liability claim can usually seek compensation for:

 At Lucas, Macyszyn, & Dyer, we work diligently to evaluate the full scope of the harm done by a defective product.
 Our team aims to pursue manufacturers and others in the supply chain for the maximum compensation allowed under Florida law.
-Contact us to learn more about the types and amounts of payments you may have the right to demand after suffering a product liability injury.
+Contact our lawyers in Spring Hill to learn more about the types and amounts of payments you may have the right to demand after suffering a product liability injury.

 A defective product can inflict a wide range of costly, debilitating injuries.
 At Lucas, Macyszyn, & Dyer, we have years of experience fighting for the rights of clients who endured extreme trauma when a defective product failed to work as expected.